digital-cargo/good-practice-eCommerce/README.md

 ### Carrier´s process and data

+In the process, the carrier provides the core transportation and - in our case - performs the import process until the finalization of the customs presentation.

 **TransportMovement**

 The transportMovement reflects the transportation on the air segment.
 It is provided by the carrier.